muziFiona/Advanced-Creative-Coding-1/session6.md

 * Quad Strip is very handy (more on this in a moment)
 * Polygons are also great.
 * Now you know how to organise points in a mesh to draw faces, you have a lot of skill.
-* Most graphics programmers find this very hard.
-Pat yourselves on the back!
+* Most graphics programmers find this very hard :-)

 ---

 # Lighting

-* WebGL can have lots of lights.
+* Three.js is based on WebGL, and can have lots of lights.
-* OpenGL is limited to only 8
+* OpenGL is limited to only 8, but you can create as many as you like using shaders :-)
 * You can create and position various lights to illuminate a scene
 * You can also adjust the ‘material’ properties of a 3D shape, to change how the object reacts to light